vvoelz/gnina_demo/README.md

 qsub -I -q normal
 ```

 This command will submit a queued shell job, and allow you to interact within it for up to 30 minutes (the docking should take less than a minute).
 When you are logged into the node, you will be back in your $HOME directory, and in your base conda environment.
-You will need to change back to your working directory and activate your 'vina' conda environment like so:
+You will need to change back to your working directory, activate your 'vina' conda environment, and load the GCC libraries, like so:

 ```
-cd ~/work/git/vina_demo   # or wherever your work is conda activate vina
+cd ~/work/git/vina_demo   # or wherever your work is conda activate vina module load gcc/8.4.0
 ```

 You now can continue to run scripts on the command line.
 The jobs will run on the queued node, not the login node.